18F/onboarding-documents/Email/pre-day-1-sf.md

 On your first day, you'll complete all of the tasks on [this checklist](https://github.com/18F/onboarding-documents/blob/master/Checklists/new-hire-checklist.md#first-day).

-Attached is a note that will help you with your first day tasks. **This is really important** - you must set up GSA's 2FA (task 9) inside a federal building; otherwise, you will not be able to access Google Apps or your email from outside the building.
+**This is really important** - you must set up GSA's 2FA (task 9) inside a federal building; otherwise, you will not be able to access Google Apps or your email from outside the building.

-Have a great first day!

-- **[NAME]**